danielzhang2001/Clodbot/README.md

 ---------------------------------------------------------------------------------------------------
 ## About:

-A Pokemon Showdown bot to keep track of stats, update those stats into Google Sheets and give sets.
+A Pokemon Showdown bot to keep track of stats, update those stats into Google Sheets and give setsa.

 ## Bot Usage: